 6.6% |

-Candidates must also refer to the exam pattern along with the JEE Main Syllabus 2025 PDF.
-The IIT JEE exam helps students to know the kinds of questions, number of questions, exam mode, total marks, total number of sections, negative marks, pass marks, exam duration, language, grading system, and much more.
-By understanding the exam pattern, students can develop exam preparation strategies to crack the exam effectively.
+Candidates should also note the JEE Main 2026 exam pattern along with the JEE Syllabus PDF.
+IIT JEE exam makes students aware of the types of questions, quantity of questions, mode of exam, total marks, total sections, negative marks, pass marks, duration of exam, language, grading system, and many other things.
+By knowing the exam pattern, students can create exam preparation plans to crack the exam efficiently.

 Particulars |